avuko/kathe/README.md

 ### Particular context

 You will very likely want to know which files/ssdeeps/filenames appear in a certain context.
-That is why I added 'context' (and made it a **MUST**).
+That is why I added 'context' (and made it a *MUST*).

-Access to all the information is as simple as:
+Access to all the info in a context is as simple as:

 ```bash
 smembers info:context:honeydrops